Skip to content

 • Please help your children, visitors and guests to understand that many of their neighbors need to study or rest during daytime hours.

-• Playing in stairwells, hallways, balconies, parking lots, roadways, and around dumpsters is strictly prohibited.
+• Playing in indoor common areas, stairwells, hallways, balconies, parking lots, roadways, and around dumpsters is strictly prohibited.

 • Teach your children, visitors and guests to appreciate our park-like community.
 Keep them from damaging plants, trees, and flowerbeds.